2.1 – Dual View

 2.2 – Rate fixing and conversion path

 As of today, the USD/INR rate stands at 67.0737.
-This rate is fixed by the RBI on a daily basis, and is called RBI’s ‘Reference Rate’; in fact RBI publishes these rates on a daily basis on their website.
-The Reference rate acts as crucial input for the currency futures trading as all settlements are based on this Reference rate.
+This rate is fixed by the RBI daily, and is called RBI’s ‘Reference Rate’; in fact, RBI publishes these rates daily on their website.
+The Reference rate acts as a crucial input for the currency futures trading as all settlements are based on this Reference rate.

 Have a look at this –

 The above is a snapshot from the RBI’s site showing the reference rate for 14th June 2016.
 Do note; these are spot rates and not future rates.
 Future rates are as seen on NSE’s website.

 Anyway, the obvious question is – how does the RBI arrive at this rate?